bvm-org/bvm/README.md

 then find that `2` and will then grab the next two elements from the stack and return them to us.

-There is an implicit default operator.
+There is an **implicit default operator**.
 This is overloaded and will be explained part by part.
 When an opcode is encountered which is not a built-in opcode, this default operator is invoked. *If the opcode encountered is a number, the number will be pushed onto the operand stack.* Thus we can rewrite the above as: